-So irrespective of whether you use an SSD laptop or an HDD powered device, the programs used on your device will also play an important role.
-If you use your device for editing high-resolution photos and videos, play graphics-oriented games, creating videos or films, it is highly likely that your battery will drain faster than others.
+So irrespective of whether you use an SSD laptop or an HDD-powered device, the programs used on your device will also play an important role.
+If you use your device for editing high-resolution photos and videos, playing graphics-oriented games, or creating videos or films, it is highly likely that your battery will drain faster than others.
 So before making a switch to SSD, always identify the apps that consume high power.
 These statistics will help you answer will an SSD improve your battery life?

 Power Consumption of different SSDs

 The overall power consumed by an SSD or any other storage device will depend on the usage and various other factors.
 But, if you are curious to know the actual values, below is that information for you.